kutaslab/fitgrid/binder/README.txt

 The environment.yml must have what is necessary to run fitgrid but not be so specific that it doesn't run on the binder platform.

+To get binder working ahead of a stable M.N.P release, make sure that the dev branch with M.N.P pushed fitgrid M.N.P (no devX) to kutaslab/fitgrid/pre-release.

+Then ...

 1. To capture a usable environment.yml this has worked

-Install a stable or pre-release version of fitgrid with into a Python 3.7 conda environment, activate the environment and dump it like so
+Install a stable or pre-release version of fitgrid with conda and defaults priority into a Python 3.7 conda environment, activate the environment and dump it like so

-  conda create -n env_for_binder python=3.7 fitgrid -c kutaslab -c defaults -c conda-forge -c ejolly -y activate env_for_binder conda env export -f environment.yml
+  conda create -n fg_binder python=3.7 fitgrid -c kutaslab -c defaults -c conda-forge -c ejolly -y activate fg_binder conda env export -f environment.yml

+Alternatively, in a Python 3.8 environment with mambma and conda-forge priority

+  conda create -n fg_binder python=3.8 fitgrid -c kutaslab/label/pre-release -c ejolly -c conda-forge -y activate fg_binder conda env export -f environment.yml

 If the current stable release dependencies are too far behind to run the binder notebook replace